giovannibriones/osticket-prereqs/README.md

 </p>
 <p>
-<h3>&#9315; Connect to your VM using the Remote Desktop Connection app</h3>
+<h3>&#9315; Connect to the VM using the Remote Desktop Connection program</h3>
-<p>Open your Remote Desktop Connection app and paste the VM's IP and login with the same login credentials used to create the VM.</p>
+<p>Open your Remote Desktop Connection program and paste the VM's IP and login with the same login credentials used to create the VM.</p>
 <p>
 <img width="302" alt="5" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/f285eec1-0d5c-4246-bd4f-04fb508f534e">